Happy Birthday to Me is a Slasher Movie from 1981.

 The film starred Glenn Ford as Dr. Faraday, and Melissa Sue Anderson (from Little House on the Prairie) as Virginia.
 The film also featured an early appearance from Lenore Zann (future voice of Rogue in X-Men and Aisha in Outlaw Star).

 - All in the Eyes: After escaping from the killer's clutches, Bernadette leans against a concrete pillar, which conveniently has light that frames her eyes shining on it.

 - Big Bad: The killer, who could be anyone.

-- Danger Takes a Backseat: Killer attacks Bernadette inside her car, grabbing and strangling her from the backseat.
+- Danger Takes a Backseat: The killer attacks Bernadette inside her car, grabbing and strangling her from the backseat.
 She manages to get free and escape by pretending to die.

 - Downer Ending: In the end, Virginia survives, only to get all the blame for her half-sister's murders.

 - Dutch Angle: Done whenever Virginia has flashbacks.

 - Enter Stage Window: Etienne enters Virginia's room through her window, spies on her as she prepares for a bath and steals her panties.

 - Final Girl: Virginia, after the truth about the killer is revealed, though a traumatized Amelia (likely having seen all the corpses) also survives.

 - George Lucas Altered Version: The original DVD release from Columbia featured a different musical score.
 This version was actually taken from an old work print that had a temporary musical score.
 Anchor Bay's re-release featured the proper score, as does Mill Creek's Blu-rays.